SAP-samples/upscale-commerce-external-application/README.md

-# Title

-SAP Upscale Commerce: External Application Samples
+# SAP Upscale Commerce: External Application Samples

-## Description

-External Application samples for SAP Upscale Commerce.
+## External Application samples for SAP Upscale Commerce.

-Sample:
+## Samples:

 1) Store Locator: Displays a Google Map with all Fulfillment Stores in your Upscale tenant.
 It can be configured to display inventory per product per store.[Read more](https://github.com/SAP-samples/upscale-commerce-external-application/tree/sample/store-locator-inventory-intermediary)

 ## Requirements